illinois-cs498vr/illinois-cs498vr.github.io/_assignments/submission_instructions.md

 ### Step 3: Copy the Input Manager file

+1. Shut down your project.
-1. Shut down your project, and navigate to Your_Project_Folder→ProjectSettings
+1. In your project folder, navigate to the `ProjectSettings` subfolder.
 1. Find the `InputManager.asset` file, and copy it to your submission folder.
 This will allow us to replicate any new gamepad buttons or joysticks you mapped.